Portillo-stephanie/faces_tutorials/tutorial_face.md

 ```

-## Part 4

-Next, have the face slowly diappear by first deleting the mouth, then nose and eyes until you get a blank LED.
+4. Next, have the face slowly diappear by first deleting the mouth, then nose and eyes until you get a blank LED.
 ```blocks
 basic.forever(function () {
     basic.showLeds(`